Find Grad Schools

 198 Yearly Graduations

 The 6th most popular school in the country for legal professions majors who are seeking their master's degree is Regent University.
 Roughly 10,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,986 per year, while in-state graduate students, on average, pay $16,128 per year.
+The average in-state tuition for full-time undergraduates is $18,080 per year, while in-state graduate students, on average, pay $16,028 per year.
 During the most recent year for which we have data, 198 people received their master's degree in legal professions from Regent.
-Of these students, 70% were women and 70% were members of underrepresented racial-ethnic groups.
-Data shows that Regent graduates that hold this degree go on to make a median salary of $59,201.
+About 71% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #7